 We believe the many people who make up this program are our greatest asset.
 Thank you for visiting our site, and as always, contact us if you have any questions.

-Calvin Thigpen, MD, FACPAssociate Professor, Division of General Medicine and Hypertension Program Director, Internal Medicine Residency Vice Chair of Education, Department of Medicine
+Calvin Thigpen, MD, FACPProfessor, Division of General Medicine and Hypertension Program Director, Internal Medicine Residency Vice Chair of Education, Department of Medicine

 Dr. Thigpen received his BS in chemistry and math in 1999 from the University of Mississippi and a BA in philosophy and psychology in 2001 from the University of Oxford in Oxford, England, where he spent two years as a Rhodes Scholar.